 How to Use PHP's built-in Web Server¶

-Since PHP 5.4 the CLI SAPI comes with a built-in web server.
+The PHP CLI SAPI comes with a built-in web server.
 It can be used to run your PHP applications locally during development, for testing or for application demonstrations.
 This way, you don't have to bother configuring a full-featured web server such as Apache or Nginx.

 The built-in web server is meant to be run in a controlled environment.
 It is not designed to be used on public networks.